josephGZC/airbnb_revenue_analysis/README.md

 ### 5.1.
 Revenue and Operations Overview <a name="overview"></a>  <a href="#toc">[↑]</a>

-- Over the past four years, the total revenue has amounted to $783.7M, with the current year generating $245M—3.3% lower than the previous year.
-In terms of average revenue, the past four-year average stands at $5.35K, while the current year's average has dropped to $5K, representing a 20.6% decline compared to the previous year.
+- <p align="justify"> Over the past four years, the total revenue has amounted to $783.7M, with the current year generating $245M—3.3% lower than the previous year.
+In terms of average revenue, the past four-year average stands at $5.35K, while the current year's average has dropped to $5K, representing a 20.6% decline compared to the previous year. </p>

-- Over the past four years, there have been a total of 146.5K bookings, with the current year accounting for 47K—a 22% increase from the previous year.
-Similarly, total listings over this period reached 7.4K, with the current year contributing 5K listings, marking an 18.2% increase from the previous year.
+- <p align="justify"> Over the past four years, there have been a total of 146.5K bookings, with the current year accounting for 47K—a 22% increase from the previous year.
+Similarly, total listings over this period reached 7.4K, with the current year contributing 5K listings, marking an 18.2% increase from the previous year. </p>

 - Despite increases in the number of bookings and listings, both total and average revenue are declining.
 This warrants further investigation.
 <div align="center">